pixelday/stem-cell/README.md

 Large-text values may be lighter than normal-text values because AAA requires only 4.5:1 at large sizes, versus 7:1 for normal text.
 The 7:1 values are always safe to use at any size.

-These four are illustrative anchors, not the full set; each family carries additional members for the intermediate neutral backgrounds (light gray, dark gray, etc.).
-Every value that ships in the default style is curated and checked by a human designer; automated contrast math is necessary but not sufficient, so nothing enters the palette without a human sign-off.
+The above color values are a sample of our work-in-progress token set and are subject to change.
+Each family carries additional members for the intermediate neutral backgrounds (light gray, dark gray, etc.).
+Every value in the default palette is curated and validated by a human designer.

 *Contrast ratios are shown as reported by the WebAIM Contrast Checker, which truncates to two decimal places rather than rounding, so a displayed value never overstates the true ratio.*